canonical/mlflow-operator/docs/tutorial/mlflow.rst

 This will take you to the MLflow UI.

-> Note: by default Charmed MLflow creates a `nodeport <https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport>`_ on port 31380 where you can access the MLflow UI.
+.. note:: by default Charmed MLflow creates a `nodeport <https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport>`_ on port 31380 where you can access the MLflow UI.

 That's it!
 Charmed MLflow has been deployed locally with microk8s and Juju.
 You can now start using MLflow.